 7 If you endure chastening, God deals with you as with sons.
 For what son is he whom the father does not chasten?
 8 But if you are without chastisement, of which all are partakers, then you are illegitimate sons and not sons.
 9 Furthermore, we have had fathers of our flesh who corrected us, and we gave them reverence.
 Shall we not much rather be in subjection to the Father of spirits and live?
 10 For they truly for a few days chastened us after their own pleasure, but he for our profit, so that we might be partakers of his holiness.
 11 Now no chastening for the present seems to be joyous, but grievous.
 Nevertheless, afterward it yields the peaceable fruit of righteousness to those who are exercised by it.

-12 Therefore, lift up the hands which hang down and also the feeble knees, 13 And make straight paths for your feet so that what is lame may not be turned out of the way, but rather be healed.
+12 Therefore, "lift up the weakened hands and the feeble knees," 13 And make straight paths for your feet so that what is lame may not be turned out of the way, but rather be healed.

 14 Follow peace with all men, and also holiness, without which no man shall see the Lord.
-15 Look diligently, lest any man fail of the grace of God; lest any root of bitterness springing up, trouble you, and by it many be defiled; 16 Lest there be any fornicator, or profane person, as Esau, who, for one morsel of food, sold his birth-right.
+15 Look diligently, lest any man falls short of the grace of God; lest any root of bitterness springing up, trouble you, and by it many be defiled; 16 Lest there be any fornicator or profane person like Esau, who sold his birth-right for one morsel of food.
 17 For you know that afterward, when he wished to have inherited the blessing, he was rejected.
 For he found no place of repentance, though he sought it carefully with tears.

 [v.5-6] - Quoting Proverbs 3:11-12 (LXX—paraphrased).
 Reference, Deuteronomy 8:5; Psalm 94:12; Revelation 3:19.

 [v.16] - Reference, Genesis 25:33.